PiwikPRO/PPMS-PublicDocs/audience_manager/api.rst

 JavaScript API
 ==============

-This API provides access to information about :term:`user` such as ID of :term:`audience` he is part of and his :term:`attributes<attribute>`.
-It also allows to update his :term:`attributes<attribute>`.
+This API provides access to information about :term:`users<user>` such as ID of :term:`audience` they are part of and their :term:`attributes<attribute>`.
+It also allows you to update their :term:`attributes<attribute>`.

 Loading snippet
 ---------------
-Add following snippet on your page to start using this API.
+Add the following snippet on your page to start using this API.
+It should be added just before the first API usage.

-This code should be added just before you want to use the API.
-Additionally snippet has to be configured this way:
+Configuration:

     - String ``XXX-XXX-XXX-XXX-XXX`` should be replaced with :term:`app ID` (e.g.
       ``efcd98a5-335b-48b0-ab17-bf43f1c542be``).
     - String ``ppms.example.com`` should be replaced with your PPMS domain name (please note that it's used in 2 places in the snippet).

+Code:

 .. code-block:: html